jatinaroar-121/Lendingclub_casestudy/README.md

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- Dataset is for a company which provides loans to customers through an online interface.
+- Customers can get access to lower interest rate loans such as personal loans, business loans, medical procedure etc.
+- Many customers are unable to complete the payment for their loans and hence default.
+With data from 2007 to 2011 from the company we want to identify which parameters in dataset are strong identifiers of default.
+- Dataset has many fields which shows different attributes of customers, the loan provided and transaction specific details.

 ## Technologies Used
+- Pandas library
-- library - version 1.0
+- Matplotlib library
-- library - version 2.0
+- Seaborn library
-- library - version 3.0
+- Numpy library

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- 10 years and above experienced customers have highest default rate.
+- Public record of bankruptcy increase the chances of defaults susbstantially.
+- Renewable energy loans should only be source verified.
+- E,F and G grade loans are of highest defaults rate.